 Are you grabbing life by the cajones and planning a trip to the west coast of Ireland soon?
 If the answer is yes, then come check out these top things to do in Galway.

-Pro Tip: If you’re planning a trip to Dublin, consider bookmarking our dedicated Dublin page, or check out our awesome tours from Dublin to Cliffs or Moher or Giant’s Causeway, Titanic, and more!
-Looking for the right area to stay in Galway?
-Check out my article on Where to Stay in Galway.
+Pro Tip: If you’re planning a trip to Dublin, consider bookmarking our dedicated Dublin page, or check out our awesome tours from Dublin to Cliffs or Moher or Giant’s Causeway, or plan where to stay in Galway.

 The Top 11 Things To Do In Galway

 Galway is a key player in Ireland.
 It’s one of the only Irish regions left that speak the Irish language on a daily basis.
 It’s also the second-largest city in Ireland, and home to a plethora of cultural attractions and heritage items.
 Some of which, are the iconic Claddagh ring (which represents love and friendship), Aran sweaters, and Galway Hooker beer.
 You simply can’t avoid a visit to Galway whenever you make the voyage over to Ireland!

 In this listing, you’ll read about some of the best activities in Galway city.
 You’ll also learn about how to access local nature reserves, hiking trails, music, water sports, and natural formations.
 Just like every other city in the country, Galway is its own version of Ireland.
 The Irish proverb nails it when it says: “in every land, hardness is in the north of it, softness in the south, industry in the east, fire and inspiration in the west.”
 You’ll find the latter is true when talking about the west coast of Galway.

 11. Visit the Ancient “Dun Aonghasa” Fort on Inis Mór